Skip to main content

 • The date the next examination is due

-Under Regulation 11, dutyholders must retain these reports safely.
-For lifting equipment, reports must be kept until the next inspection is logged or for two years (whichever is later).
+Under Regulation 11, duty holders must retain these reports safely.
+For lifting equipment, reports must be kept until the next such report is made or for two years — whichever is later.
+For lifting accessories, the minimum retention is two years.

 Any defects identified during a thorough examination are legally categorised under Regulation 10: